Incognitov/ModPE/Phantom/README.md

 Hey there!
 This document is to help you place the font files!

-1. You need to download a file browser.
+1. You need to download a file browser (FX recommended).
 You don't need to root your tablet/phone.
-2. Place the "phantom" folder into "mnt/sdcard/games/com.mojang/".
-Or "storage/emulated/0/games/com.mojang/".
+2. Place the "phantom" folder into "mnt/sdcard/games/com.mojang/" or "storage/emulated/0/games/com.mojang/".
 3. Import the .js file into BlockLauncher.
 4. Load an offline world.
 5. Enjoy!